-The amounts represent advances to finance the operations of the Group and are non-interest bearing, unsecured and not repayable within one year from the reporting dates.
-The related company is controlled by Mr. Wong, accordingly imputed interest on amounts due to the related party and Mr. Wong of US\$33,849 and US\$39,135 calculated at 5% (2012: 5%) based on the Hong Kong prime rate, has been charged to capital reserve as deemed contribution from a shareholder for the years ended 31 December 2013 and 2012, respectively.
+As at 31 December 2013, the amount represented advances to finance the operations of the Group by Chi Capital and Mr. Wong and are non-interest bearing, unsecured and not repayable within one year from the reporting date.
+Chi Capital is controlled by Mr. Wong, accordingly imputed interest on amounts due to the related party and Mr. Wong calculated at 5% based on the Hong Kong prime rate, has been charged to capital reserve as deemed contribution from a shareholder for the year ended 31 December 2013.
+As at 31 December 2014, the amount due to Chi Capital is non-interest bearing, unsecured and repayable within one year and thus classified as current liability.

-26. CONVERTIBLE NOTES
+24. CONVERTIBLE NOTES

-On 14 September 2012, the Company issued Hong Kong dollar denominated convertible notes with a principal amount of HK\$45,785,596 (approximately US\$5,910,000) ("Convertible Notes") to Chi Capital as part of the consideration for the acquisition of CMMB Vision (USA) as detailed in note 32.
+On 14 September 2012, the Company issued Hong Kong dollar denominated convertible notes with a principal amount of HK\$45,785,596 (approximately US\$5,910,000) ("Convertible Notes") to Chi Capital as part of the consideration for the acquisition of CMMB Vision USA.
 The maturity date of the Convertible Notes is 13 September 2015 ("CN Maturity Date") which is 3 years from the date of issue of the Convertible Notes.
 The Convertible Notes are not interest bearing and mature on CN Maturity Date at the principal amount.
 The Convertible Notes are convertible into shares at any time after the issuance up to, but excluding, the close of business on the CN Maturity Date at the conversion price of HK\$0.33, subject to anti-dilutive adjustments ("CN Conversion Option").
 The initial number of common shares of the Company issuable upon conversion is 138,744,230 shares, which represent 23.57% of the total number of common shares of the Company issued and outstanding as of the issue date of the Convertible Notes on a fully diluted basis.